 We propose for information purposes to add a text that batteries containing metallic sodium should be carried as UN 3292.

-Sodium ion cells and batteries with organic electrolyte shall be transported as UN 3551 or 3552 as appropriate.
-Sodium ion cells and batteries with aqueous alkali electrolyte shall be transported as UN 2795 BATTERIES, WET, FILLED WITH ALKALI, electric storage.
+Sodium ion cells and batteries with organic electrolyte shall be carried as UN No. 3551 or 3552 as appropriate.
+Sodium ion cells and batteries with aqueous alkali electrolyte shall be carried as UN 2795 BATTERIES, WET, FILLED WITH ALKALI, electric storage.
 Batteries containing metallic sodium or sodium alloy shall be carried as UN 3292.”

 SP404, SP405 and SP 666